GreenfieldTech/lambda-route53-updates/README.md

 ### Permissions

-Make sure the role you create for the AWS Lambda has permissions to update your Route53 DNS hosted zone.
+Make sure the role you create for the AWS Lambda has permissions to update your Route53 DNS hosted zone as well as other APIs.
 Specifically we'll need the following permissions:

  * `route53:ChangeResourceRecordSets`